hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

-* A K8s cluster being provisioned, using [HPE GreenLake Terraform provider](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/) for example, in HPE GreenLake for Private Cloud Enterprise
+* A K8s cluster provisioned using [HPE GreenLake Terraform provider](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/) for example, in HPE GreenLake for Private Cloud Enterprise
 * The *kubectl* CLI tool, together with the kubeconfig file for accessing the K8s cluster
 * [cURL](https://curl.se/) CLI tool